flederwiesel/htaccess-test/README.md

 # Apache .htaccess files and result checking script

-Check whether your `.htaccess` files work as expected by checking against a script containing request URIs and expected status codes and headers for the response.
+Check whether your `.htaccess` files work as expected by checking against a script containing request URIs and check the response for expected status codes, headers and body content (specific line or by regex search).

 Redirections will be followed for as many times as responses are defined.